 The platform was not serving the best performing creative and the impression count favored a poorer performing ad.
 We needed to force the platform to push the best messaging, but with a large variance across the impression counts, we found ourselves in the thick of The Brownie Problem.
 Just as I demonstrated above in The Brownie Problem, we placed the reports on a confidence interval to even-out the playing field for the creative.
 We found the platform was helpful with revenue generation but needed spending boundaries to function optimally where creative was concerned.
 If you scan the copy, you will find the obvious: with a prestige item, lowered pricing will always drive sales, closely following the measurement of price elasticity of demand.
 That’s fine but we needed something more substantive to understand what effectively promoted the product to retention and acquisitional audiences.

 We found that harping on the 10% loyalty discount for retention audiences, though the platform served that copy the most, performed worse than copy that reminded the target of the product’s most revolutionary quality.
 With acquisitional audiences, it was the measurable and pragmatic idea behind the product, the simple promise of a “5-day reset”.
 If the client had continued looking solely at conversion rates and CPOs, completely ignoring LLN’s and regression to the mean’s impact on reports, they would have continued pushing always-on discounts to retention audiences and the name of the science to acquisitional audiences (the name is a mouthful though plain English).
-The findings triggered further testing that led to improved sales velocity with preened, focused ads fit for the platform, audience, and brand.
+The findings allowed us to optimize a creative refresh that improved ROAS by 35% on a $2.5MM budget and increased the sales velocity with preened, focused ads fit for the platform, audience, and brand.

 Here is another client example that demonstrates how confidence intervals provide a clearer picture.